glass jar bottles // ruffled shower curtain // vintage style sink // metal shelves // wallpapered bathroom

 The metal wall shelves are a great space saver and are perfect for the shabby chic theme.
 I'd put these on the wall to hold our abundance of toiletries - tell me we're not the only people who constantly buy more bath and shower stuff even though we have loads already?

 I'm in love with the towels featured on the heated towel rack above, I need to find floral print towels for my own bathroom.
+You can find a lovely selection of towels and bathrobes from towelsrus.co.uk, all in a wide range of colours and which can be personalised too.

 I've been so inspired by these pictures that I really want to make some changes to the bathroom next week.
 I'll do a little feature on the blog when it's all done too.